gravitational/teleport/rfd/0051-x11-forwarding.md

 ### tsh UX

 New `tsh ssh` flags and ssh options:
- - `-X`/`--x11`: requests `untrusted` X11 forwarding for the session.
+ - `-X`/`--x11-untrusted`: requests `untrusted` X11 forwarding for the session.
  - `-Y`/`--x11-trusted`: requests `trusted` X11 forwarding for the session.
  - `--x11-untrusted-timeout=<duration>`: can be used with untrusted X11 forwarding to set a timeout, after which the xauth cookie will expire and the server will reject any new requests.

-The following option flags can be used to follow OpenSSH's UX choices:
+Additionally, we will support the following OpenSSH flags for user's who want the same UX as OpenSSH:
+ - `-oForwardX11Trusted=<yes/no>`: sets the X11 forwarding trust mode.
+   - When set to `yes`, X11 forwarding will always be in `trusted` mode, whether through the `-X`, `-Y`, or `-oForwardX11=yes` flag.
+   - When set to `no`, normal behavior will be used, meaning `-X` and `-Y` will lead to `untrusted` and `trusted` forwarding respectively. `-oForwardX11=yes` will lead to `untrusted` forwarding.
- - `-oForwardX11=yes`: requests X11 forwarding for the session, defaults to `untrusted`.
+ - `-oForwardX11=yes`: requests X11 forwarding for the session.
- - `-oForwardX11Trusted=no`: sets the X11 forwarding trust mode, but doesn't override `-Y` or `-X`.
+   - When used, `oForwardX11Trusted` will default to `yes` unless explicitly set.
  - `-oForwardX11Timeout=<int>`: same effect as `--x11-timeout`.

-### X Security extension

-The X Security extension was created about 10 years after the 11th version of X. The extension introduced `untrusted` tokens which could be used to grant fewer X privileges to the user of the token.
-It also introduced the ability to set a timeout for the token.

-In contrast, normal `trusted` tokens give full unmitigated X privileges, allowing for action such as screenshots, monitoring peripherals, and many other actions one would expect to perform on local machines.
-In the case of X11 forwarding however, this means that the client is providing the SSH server unmitigated access to its local X Server.
-If the server becomes compromised or another user has access to your remote user, then the Client's local XServer could be subject to attacks such as keystroke monitoring to capture a password.

-Unfortunately, since the X Security extension was created as an afterthought, it is not built into the X protocol and has some serious performance drawbacks.
-The performance drop is sometimes in the ballpark of 10x.
-Additional, on release many X Clients didn't even support the X Security Extension properly and would crash immediately or at some point while running.
-For example, if an X Program reads the user's clipboard and doesn't handle failure, then the program would crash when used with the security extension (since Clipboard is a privileged action).

-### Deviations from OpenSSH

 #### Untrusted as default mode

 In OpenSSH, the X11 forwarding flags and options have very unintuitive UX.
-Essentially both `-X` and `-Y` will start X11 forwarding in `trusted` mode, unless the client has the `ForwardX11Trusted=no` in their ssh client config.
-The reason for this oddity is that, as mentioned in the X Security Extension section, untrusted X11 forwarding has some major drawbacks in performance and compatibility.
+Essentially, in many OpenSSH distributions, both `-X` and `-Y` will start X11 forwarding in `trusted` mode, unless the client explicitly sets `ForwardX11Trusted=no` in their ssh client config.
+In my experience and research, this leads to many users becoming confused, not knowing if they are using `trusted` or `untrusted`, and having no idea what the difference is.

+The reason for this strange UX behavior is that the X Security Extension had quite a contentious release.
+On top of the security benefits being confusing and unclear to many users, using the extension initially led to many X programs to perform poorly or even crash, as mentioned in the previous section.

+It seems that this UX decision is ultimately the result of trying to include an incompatible yet important security fix without having any effect on existing users of X11 forwarding.
+In other words the X Security Extension is an opt-in feature in OpenSSH X11 forwarding as a result of its issues.

-However, we have no reason to support the same unclear and misleading UX in our situation.
-As a security centered product, the security implications of a users's actions should be as clear as possible, rather than obscured as an attempt to reduce confusion.
-Hopefully this will lead Teleport users to always use `-X` or `-Y` explicitly, both for `tsh` and `ssh`.
+Two decades later, I believe we have no reason to follow the same UX and should instead learn from the mistakes of OpenSSH.
+As a security centered product, the security implications of a user's actions should be as clear and unambiguous as possible.

-#### Unix sockets instead of TCP sockets for X Server Proxy

-In the OpenSSH implementation, The X Server Proxies are opened as tcp sockets, from `localhost:6010` to `localhost:7009`.
-This net listener created by the SSH session child process on the server, and served by the parent process which holds the remote connection.

-Due to the re-execution model of Teleport SSH sessions, the parent and child processes cannot share the listener easily like this.
-Instead, we've opted to use unix sockets so that the listener can be opened and served by the parent process, while allowing the child process to perform a `chown` call to become the owner of the socket afterwards.

-This decision also comes with a couple additional benefits:
- - There are many more unix display sockets available than tcp display sockets (65535 vs 2147483647)
-   - For this reason Teleport also allows the max display supported to be configurable, while OpenSSH only allows 1000.
- - If a server is running both SSHD and Teleport with X11 forwarding, the sockets will not overlap.
+From the get-go, `tsh ssh -X` and `tsh ssh -Y` will always lead  to `untrusted` or `trusted` forwarding respectively.
+If a user runs into an X program which still doesn't support the X Security Extension, I would prefer that they experience the crash, come to customer support or other sources to discover the reason, and personally decide whether to switch to `trusted` forwarding or keep their X Server secure.

+This does leave us with the unfortunate fact that the UX of `tsh` and `ssh` will be different and may lead to some confusion for customers who are making the switch from `ssh` to `tsh`.
+However, the resulting UX of `tsh` should be intuitive and clear enough to guide the user through this switch, or the user has the options to use the supported SSH flags to maintain the familiar UX.